vprasanth/bkmrkr/README.md

 ##bkmrkr
 A simple tool to share and view bookmarks with your friends, colleagues, and robots.
-This is just a fun side project to learn koa, node, etc.
+This is just a side project to learn koa, node, etc.

 ###Requirments
 - npm
-- Node version >=0.11.x
+- node version >= 0.11.x
 - harmony flag

 ###Run